Our authors

 Stella Durand

-Stella Durand is the author of several books, including Through the Year with the Irish Saints, Dove of White Flame and Drumcliffe: The Church of Ireland Parish in its North Sligo Setting.
+Stella Durand is the author of several books, including Through the Year with the Irish Saints, Dove of White Flame and Drumcliffe: The Church of Ireland Parish in its North Sligo Setting, and her first one for us, A Treasury Of Money-Saving Tips: Living For Less To Help Save The Planet.

 Reginald Heber